 Posters will be on display throughout the Congress, unless more than one poster session is scheduled.
 The author(s) must be present at their poster during a scheduled poster session in the Congress program to discuss the poster with participants.
 All posters must be produced in English and a poster format template will be provided on acceptance of the abstract.

-Your initial abstract should be between 500 - 600 words and can include up to 2 figures or tables or diagrams.
+Your initial abstract should be up to 600 words and can include up to 2 figures or tables or diagrams.
 Your abstract must follow the WMC 2023 Abstract Submission template.

 Abstract submissions close 1 March 2022, at Midnight AEST.